00-0o/Python-Commander/Readme.md

 it runs on editing and reading mode, run python on Canvas and Kanvan.

-Just create a command Once on any note.
-And then call it wherever you want from the command palette.
+Just create a command Once on any note, and call it wherever you want from the command palette.
 (You can delete the notes once a command is created)

 Manage your commands from the settings.

 It kind of allow you to use obsidian as an an IDE project manager, you can create modules-commands import them from other modules-commands and run them from the palette.